-Some common types of corporate actions include:
+Some common types of corporate action include:

-A Fund Closure may occur if the fund can no longer be managed at its current size.
+In the event of a fund closure, the fund manager will provide a future date at which point all trading in the fund will cease and all remaining holdings at this date will be compulsorily redeemed.
+This could occur, for example, if the fund can no longer be managed at its current size.
 The Fund Manager must apply to the FCA for approval before a Fund Closure can be performed.

-A dilution levy is an adjustment made to the price of units or shares in a pooled investment vehicle, to reflect the costs of large inflows or outflows of capital to protect ongoing investors.
+A dilution levy is an adjustment made to the price of units or shares in a pooled investment vehicle, to reflect the costs of large inflows or outflows of capital to protect on-going investors.
 This is usually expressed as a percentage of the fund value.

-Before making the decision to suspend a fund, the manager and trustee or depository must have considered all alternative options.
-The FCA Handbook specifies the rules for Suspensions and how they must be managed.
+Assets can suspend dealing only in specific circumstances.
+Before making the decision to suspend a asset, the manager and trustee or depository must have considered all alternative options.
+The FCA specifies the rules for Suspensions and how they must be managed.